AbhirupDas04/StickHero/Readme.md

 Threading:
-We have used threading in the GameScreen class to
+We have used threading in the GameScreen class between lines 705 to 893.
+The main purpose of these threads was simply to be a constant checker for the character's position, and also, to collect cherries.

 Design Patterns used:
--Flyweight : We have used single instance of the Hero to demonstrate flyweight.
+-Singleton : We have used single instance of the Hero to demonstrate the singleton design pattern.
+You can see this in the 'Hero' class.
+-Flyweight : We have used it while generating pillars.
+You can also visit this in the 'Flyweight' class.

 Game Features: